App Store Commissions: An ASC 606 Accounting Guide

 Data Extraction

-To compile all necessary data for accurate accounting, download the Estimated Sales Report and Earnings Report from your Play Console:
+To compile all necessary data for accurate accounting, the Estimated Sales and Earnings reports need to be downloaded from your Play Console.

 1. Estimated Sales Report: Contains the data needed to account for invoices, refunds, taxes, and payments.
 This is a daily report.